maciejmiklas/cyclop/README.md

  default 6.
 Be aware that queries will be executed in unspecified order.

 Import has also few limitations:
-* import script and results table has to fit into memory
+* import script and results table have to fit into memory
 * each query will be executed as separate Cassandra call, so that we can precisely point out errors, and measure execution time, on the other hand side it causes latencies
 * import script does not support comments